Melissaprivitera/stairway2blockchain/README.md

 # stairway2blockchain
-Payment and automatic onramping platform for retail stores and independent contractos.
+Payment and automatic onramping platform for retail stores and independent contractors.